Console Guide

 - Apply firewall rules

-Instance Detail Page
+Server Detail Page

-Click an instance name to view:
+Click a server name to view:

 Overview Tab: